 When most people think about raunchy or controversial adult animation, their minds tend to go to shows like Family Guy and Rick & Morty.
 Of course, given their levels of off-the-wall content, it makes sense why that would be the case.
 It’s easy to forget that before those shows reached their current levels of infamy, there was one animated show that was considered “too much for TV.”
 That show is none other than The Simpsons.

 Created by Matt Groening, The Simpsons premiered on Fox in 1989 and focuses on the fictional town of Springfield, where the title family members always seem to find themselves in funny situations that usually include the other colorful residents.
 The Simpsons aren’t just animated icons here in the U.S. ⏤ they’re international stars, widely recognized in dozens of countries worldwide.
-But even though The Simpsons is primarily loved in many countries for its hijinks and satirical content, not everyone agrees with some of said content.
+But even though The Simpsons is primarily loved in many countries for its hijinks and satirical content, not everyone agrees with some of the said content.

 Over the course of its 30-season run, The Simpsons has had its fair share of episodes that were considered “inappropriate” for certain audiences, especially in other countries.
 Some have been considered so controversial that they’ve actually been banned while others have gone so far as to cut specific scenes from being broadcast in the first place.
 Even in these ever-changing times, some of The Simpsons’ most recent episodes have been banned by certain countries shortly after premiering.
 What were these episodes, and why were they banned?
 Let’s break it down.